-Q-ICDA is our technical algorithm that pin-points the most probable locations for internal corrosion based upon interpretation of pipeline flow modelling data with consideration of internal corrosion deterioration mechanisms.
+Q-ICDA is our technical algorithm that pin-points the most probable locations for internal corrosion based upon post-processing of raw pipeline flow modelling data with consideration of internal corrosion deterioration mechanisms.

 Q-ICDA algorithms are the foundation of NACE - ICDA standard methods, and proven against in-line inspection data as a reliable method for pin-pointing the most probable corrosion locations along a pipeline to exhibit significant corrosion damage >50% wall loss.